How we used Electrical Signal Analysis to Reverse Engineer the various processes happening inside a smartphone?

 We used a mixed-signal oscilloscope (MSO) for taking the readings.
 The reason for picking an MSO was to get the visual timing diagram for the various signals within the smartphone.

 We were ready for taking the readings at this stage.
 But, this type of testing demands one more crucial step i.e. building-up an exhaustive list of testing scenarios.
-This exhaustive list not only should contain all the related scenarios, but it should contain all the possible scenarios including the completely random ones as well.
+This exhaustive list not only should contain all the related scenarios, but it should contain all the possible scenarios including the random tests.

 Elements to be shown – “activating the fingerprint sensor and subsequently, performing data communication from the fingerprint sensor”